foodfight/showz/whats-cookin/episode_32.md

 * Linsday Holmwood released [Ript](http://holmwood.id.au/~lindsay/2012/11/12/ript-quick-reliable-painless-firewalling/), a Ruby DSL and utility for managing your iptables rules

+* Hangouts - Cookbook Reusability, Release Management, and more to come.
+We are really happy w/ the hangouts so far and would love to hear from you how hangouts could be useful to you.
+Our next hangout is . . .

 ### Upcoming Meetup Groups and Events

 ###  Special Offers